joshuar/go-hass-agent/README.md

 Any typical scripting language that can be invoked with a shebang can be used for scripts.
 All scripts do not need to be written in the same language.
 So or the typical shells can be used such as Bash, Sh, Zsh, Fish, Elvish.
-Scripting languages such as Python, Perl and Ruby can also be used.
+Scripting languages such as Python, Perl, and Ruby can also be used.

 #### Output Format